 Northern Lights/ Whale Watching boat tour - These boats leave from the old harbor.
 During the day, there are whale watching tours, and at night during winter there are northern lights tours.
 This region has one of the greatest chances of seeing the aurora borealis and whales!

-Art murals - Reykjavik has a large amount of murals, including ones from famous street artists like D*face.
+Street Art - Reykjavik has a large amount of murals, including ones from famous street artists like D*face.

 Check out this map of the wall murals: